elenapan/archlabs-awesome/README.md

 # ArchLabs Awesome
 A customized AwesomeWM config meant to be used on a clean **ArchLabs** installation.
-It is in a usable sate but still a work in progress!
+It is in a usable state but still a **work in progress**!
+Please do not hesitate to open an issue if you encounter bugs or if you have any suggestion for this theme.

 ## Installation
+After installing ArchLabs:
 ```shell
 sudo pacman -S awesome pamac inotify-tools git # Install needed software
 git clone https://github.com/elenapan/archlabs-awesome.git